Wall Street drifts as earnings roll in, natural gas soars

 NEW YORK (AP) — Stocks are drifting in mixed trading Monday, as worries about interest rates and inflation keep a lid on Wall Street despite some better-than-expected profit reports.

-The S&P 500 was 0.2% higher, coming off its second straight week of losses.
-Like it, the other two major U.S. stock indexes also flipped between small gains and losses in the first hour of trading.
-The Dow Jones Industrial Average was up 54 points, or 0.2%, at 34,505, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.2% lower, coming off its second straight week of losses.
+Like it, the other two major U.S. stock indexes also rolled between small gains and losses Monday.
+The Dow Jones Industrial Average was down 35 points, or 0.1%, at 34,415, as of 1:15 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 Stocks have struggled this year as the highest inflation in generations forces the Federal Reserve into a U-turn on the low-interest-rate policies that helped markets soar and the economy to rev in recent years.